Persecution of Buddhists: Indonesia

-Nine bombs were detonated at the Borobudur Buddhist temple located in Central Java on 21 January 1985, causing nine stupas on upper rounded terraces of Arupadhatu to be badly damaged and there were no human casualties in this attack.
+Nine bombs were detonated at the Borobudur Buddhist temple located in Central Java on 21 January 1985, causing nine stupas to be badly damaged.
+There were no human casualties in this attack.
 A Buddhist monastery in Jakarta was attacked by suspected local Islamic militants on 4 August 2013 at 6:53 p.m.
 Three people were injured in this attack.

 In the village of Kebon Baru (Banten), an Islamic group forced a Buddhist monk, Mulyanto Nurhalim to sign an agreement to force him to abandon his home and wrongfully accused him of religious proselytism.

-On 29July 2016, several Buddhist vihara were plundered and burnt down by Muslim mobs in Tanjung Balai of North Sumatra.
+On 29 July 2016, several Buddhist vihara were plundered and burnt down by Muslim mobs in Tanjung Balai of North Sumatra.
 On 26 November 2016, a homemade bomb was discovered in front of Vihara Buddha Tirta, a Buddhist temple in Lhok Seumawe of Aceh.

 Persecution by Christians

 India

 The National Socialist Council of Nagaland has been accused of demanding money and food from Buddhists living along the Assam-Arunachal border.
 It has also been accused by Buddhists of forcing locals to convert to Christianity.
 The NSCN is also suspected of burning down the Rangphra temple in Arunachal Pradesh.

 The National Liberation Front of Tripura has shut down and attacked Hindu and Buddhist orphanages, hospitals, temples and schools in Tripura.
-They have also been accused of force converting Buddhists to Christianity.
+They have also been falsely accused of force converting Buddhists to Christianity.

 A mass scale ethnic riot was initiated by the Baptist Church in Tripura in 1980 by which both Hindu and Buddhist tribes faced systematic ethnic cleansing.
 Thousands of women were kidnapped and then raped and even forced to convert to Christianity.
 Reports state that the terrorists received aid from international Christian groups.
 The Christian tribals also received aid from the NLFT.
 This was the state's worst ethnic riot.